Explore proposed expansions to Al Anderson Memorial Pool and Timms Community Centre (combined with a new Performing Arts and Culture Centre).

 • Key findings: Recommended the City continues the process of reviewing the potential for a performing arts centre.

-Subject to what we learn in the next phases of engagement, we intend to launch a non-binding community opinion poll concurrent with the local general election on October 17, 2026.
-With this poll, we want to ensure Langley City voters have an opportunity to share their views to help guide the incoming Council in deciding on which projects to move forward.
+Subject to what we learn this spring and Council approval, we intend to launch a non-binding community opinion poll concurrent with the local general election on October 17, 2026.
+With this poll, we would want to ensure Langley City voters have an opportunity to share their views to help guide the incoming Council in deciding on which projects to move forward.
 See our timeline for additional information.

 Your early feedback laid the groundwork!

 In fall 2025, we hosted in-person and online public engagement opportunities to educate the community about Invest Langley City and invite initial thoughts and questions.
-Your feedback will inform upcoming engagement opportunities.
-Thank you for participating and we look forward to your comments during upcoming phases.
+Thank you for participating!
+Your feedback helped informed our upcoming engagement process.

 What we learned